praw-dev/praw/docs/pages/useful_scripts.rst

     ALTcointip bot allows Redditors to gift (tip) various cryptocoins (Litecoin, PPCoin, Namecoin, etc) to each other as a way of saying thanks.

+`RedditAgain`_ by `Karan Goel <http://www.github.com/thekarangoel>`_
+    Migrate an old Reddit account to a new one.
+Backs up existing content and submissions, and copies subscriptions to a new account.

 **\<Your Script Here\>**
     Edit `this page on github <https://github.com/praw-dev/praw/blob/master/
     docs/pages/useful_scripts.rst>`_ to add your script to this list.